MiticaMatthews/Azure-Labs/Labs/003/readme.md

 ```
 az vm list-vm-resize-options --resource-group rg-VM-03 --name myUbuntuVM02 --query [].name --output table
 ```
-The above command lists VM sizes for a specific VM *myUbuntuVM02* in the resource group *rg-VM-03* region.
+* Note: The above command lists VM sizes for a specific VM `myUbuntuVM02` in the resource group `rg-VM-03` region.

-To list the available sizes for *all* VMs in the resource group, run:
+To list the available sizes for **all** VMs in the resource group, run:

 ```
 az vm list-vm-resize-options --ids $(az vm list --resource-group rg-VM-03 --query "[].id" --output tsv)
 ```

-*Note: Remember to replace the resource group value with the name you chose for your resource group.*
+* Note: Remember to replace the resource group value with the name you chose for your resource group.

 If the desired size is available, you can resize the virtual machine while it's powered on, but it will reboot during the operation.
 Use the `az vm resize` command: